LAHCEN-EL-AMRI/Gamma-spectra-analysis/README.md

 # LICENSE

-- This project is licensed under WTFTPL (see the LICENSE.md file for more information)
+- This project is licensed under GNU Affero General Public License v3.0 (see the LICENSE.md file for more information)